Edited by Lynanne Feilen

 Plastics in Converting

 In the custom film extrusion business, you’ve got to be versatile.
 You’ve got to handle many different materials, produce a wide range of web widths and thicknesses, corona treat to high and low dyne levels, and deliver orders both big and small.
 And, you’ve got to do it all quickly and efficiently to stay competitive.
-At least that’s the way Chris Trapp, plant manager, Atlantis Plastics, Mankato, Minn., sees it.
+At least that’s the way the plant manager at Atlantis Plastics, Mankato, Minn., sees it.

 Atlantis produces blown and cast film roll stock for applications such as packaging, masking, agricultural, lamination, graphics and consumer products.
 Atlantis can produce film widths from 12 in. to nearly 10 times that.
 Film thickness is anywhere from 0.020 in. down to 0.00045 in.
 Materials run the gamut from low, medium and high-density polyethylene to linear low-density PE to polypropylene and ethylene vinyl acetate.
 “The list of what we don’t do is real short,” says Trapp.
 With as much flexibility as Atlantis is required to show its customers, the company demands a lot of flexibility from its corona treaters.